Inexika/MyNotes-Service/README.md

 	alert_log = 'log/monitor.sent'
 	alert_smtp = 'mail.your_domain.com'

-### Configure instances
+### Configure server instances

-Config files for all instances are located in `./instance` directory.
+Sample config files for all instances are located in `./instance.sample` directory.
+Rename `instance.sample` to `instance`.

 Listened port is used as a file name.
 Instance config file contains parameters, related  to particular instance.
 Such as log file, stats file, etc.

-In our case there are 2 files: `8081.conf`, `8082.conf` in the directory.
+There are 2 sample files: `8081.conf`, `8082.conf` in the directory.
+Rename them according to your ports if needed.
+Create another files for all of your instances or remove extra ones if needed.

+### Configure `range` and `log` options for each instance

+- `range_file`, `master_range`:
+The first file contains instance CustomerID range for registration .
+No need to create it manually.
+The second one is for `master-instance` only.
+It contains cloud CustomerID, which is distributed between instances.

+`./range.sample` contains directories for instance range and `master.ini` file template.
+You can either rename it to `range` or locate range files where you wish.

+- `log_file_prefix`, `stats_file_prefix`, `rrd_file`:
+`./log.sample` contains directories.
+You can either rename it to `log` or locate the files where you wish.

+- Specify correct location in instances' config files.

 `8081.conf`

 	    # log file name
 	    log_file_prefix = 'log/8081/mynotes.log'

 	    # stats file name
 	    stats_file_prefix = 'log/8081/mn_stats.log'

 	    # range ID file
 	    range_file = 'range/8081/range.ini'

 	    #master range ID (for master instance only!!)
 	    master_range = 'range/8081/master.ini'

 	    #optional: if Round-Robin-Achive is used for stats and monitoring
 	    rrd_file = 'log/8081/stats.rrd'

 ### Configure nginx
 To configure nginx site use `mynotes.your_domain.com` file in `sites-available`.
 See example.